nutellinoit/cassandra-aws-backups/README.md

-Cassandra Backup and Restore with AWS S3
+Cassandra Backup and Restore (optionally with AWS S3)
 ====================
 Shell script for creating and managing Cassandra Backups using AWS S3
 ## Features